Check out our current promo

 Effective training requires practice and repetition.
 With an immersive training tool such as VR, your employees can go through this active shooter response training as many times as they want until they feel confident.
 After going through the robbery training scenario a few times, 97% of Verizon employees felt prepared for dangerous situations.

-Immersive Learning is not only effective as an active shooter preparedness tool, but it also saves lives.
+Immersive learning is not only effective as an active shooter preparedness tool, but it also saves lives.

 How Strivr is helping companies leverage VR for active shooter preparedness training

-In the headset, learners are on the store floor interacting with customers; in certain robbery training scenarios, they are opening or closing the store for the day.
+In the headset, learners are on the store floor interacting with customers.
+In certain robbery training scenarios, they are opening or closing the store for the day.
 As unexpectedly as it could happen in real life, an armed attacker enters the scene: learners hear gunfire, see people ducking and running, and immediately feel the stress of the situation.

 At this point, the learning begins.
 How do you react initially?
 Where should you go and what do you need to pay attention to?
 How do you remain safe?
 Employees are guided through the company’s methodology for how to take the right actions, and in the virtual world, they experience actually doing it.